samwich/100DaysOfSwiftUI/notes.md

     - `.scaleEffect()`:  The numerator is the row's `.global` `midY` and the denominator is the height of the ScrollView.
 Add 0.5 to define the minimum scale.
     - Applying the `.scaleEffect` after the `.rotation3DEffect` modifier keeps the rows at the bottom of the screen from obscuring our view.
 - For a real challenge make the views change color as you scroll.
 For the best effect, you should create colors using the Color(hue:saturation:brightness:) initializer, feeding in varying values for the hue.
+    - I've started with `geoItem.frame(in: .global).midY / fullHelix.size.height`, but the ratio becomes >1.0 at the bottom of the view and the gradient doesn't look right.
+A denominator of `fullHelix.frame(in: .global).maxY` is better, but sill not perfect.
+The last couple of rows still go over 1.0.
+I ended up using `min(1.0, …)`.